-Fair value of equipment (present value of note) \$13 3,478
+Fair value of equipment (present value of note)

-Carrying amount 12 2,600
+Carrying amount

-Gain on sale of equipment \$ 878
+Gain on sale of equipment

 General Journal

 Date Account/Explanation PR Debit Credit

-Dec 31 Note receivable Interest revenue First year interest: (\$13,478 × 7.5%) 1,011 1,011
+Dec 31 Note receivable 1,011 1,011

-Dec 31 Cash 18,000
+Dec 31 Cash 18,000 18,000

-Note receivable Collection at maturity.
-18,000

 b.
 Since Harrison uses ASPE, either straight-line or the effective interest method can be used for recognizing interest income.
 Below is the calculation using the straight-line method.
 Interest income for \$1,131 for each of the next four consecutive years will be recorded.